NIHR Associate Principal Investigator Scheme

 The Scheme Aims to:

-• To cultivate future PIs among health and care professionals.
+• Cultivate future PIs among health and care professionals.

-• To recognise and promote doctors, nurses, and health professionals engagement in NIHR portfolio research in a consistent manner
+• Recognise and promote doctors, nurses, and health professionals engagement in NIHR portfolio research in a consistent manner.

 For more details about the Associate PI Scheme and how to get involved, please visit our website.